 In D2C, the manufacturer has full control over marketing and communication concerning his product or brand.
 He decides how the product and brand are presented, thus ensuring a consistent brand presence online and offline.
 The brand image and external appearance are not diluted by the middleman.
 Through direct end customer contact, the manufacturer also has sovereignty over how to deal with complaints or customers who need advice.
 He alone shapes how his product or brand is perceived and sharpens the external image of his company.

 A strategic rethinking and breaking down of internal structures and processes is necessary.
 In the process, companies in the SME sector often have very specific challenges.
-However, most of them arise in the following areas:
+However, most arise in the following areas:

 Start by engaging directly with your end customer to learn more about their requirements and Journey (customer insights).
 Then, it's important to break down the silos (of departments, but also data) in your company and let marketing and sales work hand in hand.